 module Jekyll class OrgToc < Liquid::Block ... def render(context) contents = context['page']['content'] thetoc = [] contents.each_line { |line| m = /^ *<li> *<a +href *= *"(#sec-[0-9]+)" *>(.*?)<\/a>/.match line if m thetoc.push( { "id" => m[1], "title" => m[2] }) end break if / *<div +id *= *"outline-container-[0-9]+\"/.match line } context['page']['orgtoc'] = thetoc super end ... end end Liquid::Template.register_tag('orgtoc', Jekyll::OrgToc)

-Then, the Jekyll layout for org HTML files will uses page.orgtoc
+Then, the Jekyll layout for org HTML files will uses page.orgtoc to

 generate scaffolding TOC: